giovannigatto/gTTS/README.md

 2. Make sure you write tests for new features or modify the existing ones if necessary
 3. Open a new _Pull Request_ from your feature branch to the `develop` branch.
 4. Thank you!

+I added two files (Giovanni Gatto)

+gTTSMulti.py (the module gtts with a "new" function saveTmp() to append mp3) coffee_enit.py (example of what I used it for)

+I made some changes, adding gTTSMulti.py in wich I put another function saveTmp() to append different languages to the same mp3.
+I used it in the coffe_enit.py file, that should explain how it works.